ocftw/OpenGovReport14-16/src/jade/md/en/ch-3.md

 Realization of citizen participation relies on the political will of politicians.
 The success of promoting participation lies in horizontal connections and the willingness of leaders to be integrated into this process, which then pushes the agencies and departments within the bureaucracy to get involved.

-### The stage of policy making at which citizen participation is introduced directly affects its significance**
+### The stage of policy making at which citizen participation is introduced directly affects its significance

 The stage of policy making at which citizen participation is introduced has a decisive influence on the impact of participation.
 In addition, agenda setting, choice of issues, and the initiatives all play important roles.
 The method and process of participation also determine the quality of participation.

-### Citizen participation is still largely experimental while some models are being institutionalized**
+### Citizen participation is still largely experimental while some models are being institutionalized

 Most cases of citizen participation in this chapter were experimental.
 A few were implemented through administrative orders and some are being normalized or institutionalized, such as participatory budgeting at the local level.

-### To improve the quality of participation, it is important to train civil servants in deliberative skills and invite intermediaries to help simplify the language and connect different parties.
+### To improve the quality of participation, it is important to train civil servants in deliberative skills and invite intermediaries to help simplify the language and connect different parties

 Currently, empowering and training civil servants is the most urgent task.
 It is also important to invite intermediaries to help simplify the language used during discussion in order to lower the threshold of participation.
 These intermediaries can also help inform citizens, and at the same time, guarantee quality discussion.
 :::